LCR Team: from 1996 to this day

 Carlos Checa: “His symbol is the Bull and this not a case!
 He’s a real unflagging “racing animal”.
 When he’s on the ball he can resist and fight the best riders in the world.
 Very sensitive on track (excellent test rider) as well as in human relationships.
 I would have liked to achieve more together with him but it’s not a secret that in 2007 the Team has suffered from a serious technical gap compared to the official ones.
 If I think that we started our sports career together in the same period (end of 80s beginning of 90s) and now he’s still riding and battling against the top riders of SBK, I cannot help feeling deep admiration for his firm determination”.

-Eugene Laverty: “Eugene took part to a Rookie project endorsed by Honda UK and it has been a pleasure to give our support.
+Eugene Laverty: “Eugene took part at a Rookie project endorsed by Honda UK and it has been a pleasure to give our support.
 On his debut in the World Championship, considering the 18 official bikes in the line-up, he did a good job scoring on several occasions.
 And today, watching him winning in the Super Sport World Championship makes me feel proud of having contributed to his growth.
 Eugene is a great rider but when he drives a car he’s worse than my aunt!”

 Stefan Bradl: “I am excited to be back after the winter break and more importantly, I am happy to be back with Lucio and his Team.
 Last year we had a very positive season and I felt that everybody gave their maximum support for me in my debut in MotoGP class.
 Firstly I must thank Honda HRC for believing in me and to thank them again for making the RCV as it is a real dream bike.
 The main target for me is to be on the podium this year, I think we have the potential to do that.
 For sure, the challenge is high and my rivals are very strong, but as soon as somebody in front makes a mistake we should be there to catch a podium”.